MoAKgit/Iranian-Car-Licence-Plate-Detection/README.md

-# Iranian License Detection Using Yolo-v7:
+# Iranian Car License Plate Detection Using Yolo-v7:

 The flowchart of the model is illustrated below: